adnammit/notes/codeBible.md

 * **polymorphism**: providing a single interface to different types. in OOP, you may have an abstract class `Vehicle` from which `Car`, `Bicycle` and `Motorcycle` are descended.
 * **promise**: an object which represents the completion (success or failure) of an asychronous operation
 * **restful interfaces**: Representational State Transfer: uses HTTP protocols (GET, POST etc)
+* **restful api**: Representational State Transfer: a set of standards which includes an api interface to allow other apps to interface with it, statelessness, scalability, cacheability and interface uniformity
 * **semaphore**: a variable or abstract data type used to control access to a common resource by multiple threads
 * **singleton**: an object whose instantiation is restricted to one instance (only one is needed or permitted at a time)
+* **SOLID**: an object-oriented programming paradigm; Single Responsibility, Open-closed, Liskov substitution, Interface segregation, Dependency inversion
 * **SQLI**: SQL injection
+* **testing pyramid**: three tiers from most basic/fastest to most complex/slowest
+	- **unit tests**: the foundation of testing; limited, focused scope: do the code units function as intended? each unit test should test a single variable
+	- **integration tests**: the second layer: how do the units integrate with the rest of the code? requires a pre-prod environment to run. ex: (maybe) postman test to check that mods to a service still work
+	- **end-to-end tests**: the top of the pyramid: does the whole application work? what is the user experience? feature and regression testing are usually e2e tests
+* **transpilation**: transpilers are source-to-source compilers -- they take code written in one source language and convert it to another source language (e.g. Babel might transpile ES6+ to ES5)
 * **XSS**: cross-site scripting, injecting client-side script in a webpage